Patrick-Duvall/learning/99_bottles.md

 ### 3.4 Identify point of attack

-Current verse method contains a case statement with duplicated code.(duplication is easy low hanging fruit): Refactor verse to remove duplicaiton
+Current verse method contains a case statement with duplicated code.(duplication is easy low hanging fruit): Refactor verse to remove duplication

-there is no direct connection between removing the duplication, and succeeding in making the code open to the six-pack requirement, BUT using htis approach, dont need to know whole solution to advance
+there is no direct connection between removing the duplication, and succeeding in making the code open to the six-pack requirement, BUT using this approach, don't need to know whole solution to advance

 ### 3.5 Refactoring Systematically